Battle of Palestro: Battle

 On 31 May, Zobel counterattacked with two of his VII Korps divisions, and Szabo's brigade from II Korps, which was repulsed.
 A defining moment came when the 3rd Zouaves, accompanied by Victor Emmanuel II, crossed the canal, attacking the Austrian left flank, forcing their withdrawal toward Robbio.

 The 4th Piedmontese Division under general Enrico Cialdini took position between Palestro and the road to Robbio, with the 10th Infantry Regiment on his left, the 9th Regiment defending Cascina San Pietro, and the 3rd Zouaves Regiment on his right flank, on an island in the river known as Sesietta.
 The Piedmontese at Cascina San Pietro were also under heavy attack from Austrian troops from Rosasco.
 The situation was solved by the rushed attack of the 3rd Zouaves Regiment under Colonel Chabron, who attacked the left flank of the Austrian contingents.
 The Zouaves were able to reach the enemy's artillery, defended by the 7th Tirolese Hunters Regiment.
 Then they launched a bayonet attack against the four infantry battalions of the 12th Regiment "Archduke William".

+Military historian Geoffrey Wawro stated that while the Austrians new rifle (the Lorenz) was technically superior over the French, many of the poorly trained Austrian units chose to discard their unfamiliar rifles and fight with their bare hands instead.

 According to Frederick Schneid, "The allied army was now in force on the east bank of the Sesia in Lomellina.
-Applying Jomini's advice, the divisions of the Piedmontese Army comprised the blocking force, permitting the French army to march unimpeded to Novara.
+Applying Jomini's advice, the divisions of the Piedmontese Army comprised the blocking force, permitting the French army to march unimpeded to Novara."

 Aftermath

-Emperor Franz Josef and Feldmarschall Heinrich von Heß had arrived from Vienna in time to witness Gyulai's defeat, and the 2nd Army's retreat into Lombardy.
-On 3 June, Gyulai was ordered to take any and all action to defend the frontier.
-Gyulai thus held the line from Magenta to Abbiategrasso.
+Emperor Franz Josef and Feldmarschall Heinrich von Heß had arrived from Vienna in time to witness Gyulay's defeat, and the 2nd Army's retreat into Lombardy.
+On 3 June, Gyulay was ordered to take any and all action to defend the frontier.
+Gyulay thus held the line from Magenta to Abbiategrasso.